percona/portal-doc/docs/advisors/checks/mongodb-unused-indexes.md

 # MongoDB Unused Indexes

 ## Description
-This check returns a warning if there are unused indexes on any database collection in your instance (Need to enable "indexStats" metric collector).
+This check warns if there are unused indexes on any database collection in your instance (Need to enable "indexStats" metric collector).

 ## Resolution